Blog

 Takeaway

-If you have been working diligently on your law firm’s SEO and still do not notice any improvements in ranking, it’s worth taking a look at Google’s trust signals to see if anything needs to be addressed.
+If you have been working diligently on your law firm’s SEO and still have not noticed any improvements in ranking, it’s worth taking a look at Google’s trust signals to see if anything needs to be addressed.
 Google’s algorithm relies heavily on these trust signals to determine rankings which makes online reviews from current or former clients indisputably important.
-Since you now have a better understanding of the impact negative reviews can have on your law firm SEO, you can take a proactive approach to avoiding them altogether.
+Since you now have a better understanding of the impact negative reviews can have on your law firm’s SEO, you can take a proactive approach to avoiding them altogether.

 Contact us today if you need help executing an effective SEO strategy.
 Without one, prospects will not be able to find your firm on Google and may choose your competitors instead.